-- Demand-pull inflation occurs when actual output is greater than potential output, or there are more dollars in the hands of consumers than there are goods and services to meet that demand - Cost-push inflation occurs when there are shocks to the supply side of the economy such as sharply higher commodity prices. - Disinflation is a decline in the rate of inflation.
+- Demand-pull inflation occurs when continued consumer demand pushes inflation higher - Cost-push inflation occurs when there are shocks to the supply side of the economy such as sharply higher commodity prices. - Disinflation is a decline in the rate of inflation.
 Deflation is a sustained fall in prices where the annual CPI is negative.
 The potential costs of inflation and disinflation is captured by the Phillips Curve that says that when unemployment is low, then inflation must be high and that when inflation is low, unemployment must be high - The Phillips Curve argues that unemployment and inflation have an inverse relationship.
 Lower unemployment is achieved by increasing inflation.
 Lower inflation is achieved by increasing unemployment and slower economic growth